 - Presenting lectures and events featuring topics related to Japanese Studies

 The Japanese Studies and Intellectual Exchange programs listed below are open to Canadians for application.
-The deadline for the 2020 – 2021 fiscal year for Canadian applicants is December 2, 2019.
+The deadline for the 2020 – 2021 fiscal year for Canadian applicants was December 2, 2019.

 - Japan Foundation Japanese Studies Fellowship Program